Imagine, invent, create, test, and improve!

 Overview - Biomimicry

 Biomimicry provides a method of innovation modeled after natural systems.
 This Design Challenge is a Thanksgiving Themed introduction to the concept of biomimicry as students work to create a deceptively accurate, artificial representation of a turkey, complete with realistic sounds.
-For this challenge, please know that in addition to a boatload of sensors that can help provide autonomous sensor feedback, databot™ has a tone generator, tons of SD card memory, and a speaker on board that enables sound playback.
+For this challenge, please know that in addition to a boatload of sensors that can help provide autonomous sensor feedback, databot™ has a tone generator, internal memory, and a tone generator on board that enables sound playback.
 Think about that, “Gobble Gobble Gobble!”

 Biomimetics or biomimicry is the emulation of the models, systems, and elements of nature for the purpose of solving complex human problems.